How to Deal with Every Type of Asshole in Your Office

 The Lost

 You may notice the Lost by the dead look in his or her eyes.
-They’ve typically been very successful in their career, but as the years have passed, they’ve grown increasingly scattered.
-They make mistakes, and get belligerent when they’re pointed out.
-“It’s very difficult, particularly with somebody who is entrenched in a work place, to call out when there are problems of cognitive slippage or cognitive decline, but these issues can be extremely disruptive to the workplace,” says Foster, who suggests having a supportive conversation to help the Lost recognize the difficulties they are having and how they’re impacting their work performance.
+This person has typically been very successful in his or her career, but as the years have passed, he or she has grown increasingly scattered.
+This person make mistakes and gets belligerent when they’re pointed out.
+“It’s very difficult, particularly with somebody who is entrenched in a work place, to call out when there are problems of cognitive slippage or cognitive decline, but these issues can be extremely disruptive to the workplace,” says Foster, who suggests having a supportive conversation to help the Lost recognize the difficulties he or she is having and how it’s impacting work performance.
 “Use clear and simple language,” she advises.
 “Offer support if you can.”

 The Robotic

-The Robotic character is someone who is really limited in social skill and nuance, and they can be prone to tantrums that make coworkers feel uneasy, Foster says.
-Because they act so emotionally disconnected, people often don’t understand them and just get very angry.
+The Robotic character is someone who is really limited in social skill and nuance, and he or she can be prone to tantrums that make co-workers feel uneasy, Foster says.
+Because this worker acts so emotionally disconnected, people often don’t understand him or her and just get very angry.
 But this is work, so you have to deal.
 To do so, Foster suggests one-on-one meetings over a group setting.
 “Rigid, predictable schedules and explicit defined tasks are ideal,” she explains.
 “Helping the Robotic recognize how their behavior may impact the feelings of other can be beneficial.”

 The Eccentric

 “Eccentrics cause some difficulty in the workplace because they rouse interest and some discomfort, but they don’t generally have too much interpersonal difficulty,” she says.
-To deal with them you, should be gently direct as you point out that their personal beliefs shouldn’t be thrust onto others.
+To deal with this person you, should be gently direct as you point out that his or her personal beliefs shouldn’t be thrust onto others.

 The Suspicious

 The Suspicious is a paranoid soul who views the world in conspiratorial terms.
-They are always looking for how they will be or have already been screwed over, or who’s not telling them the truth.
+This worker is always looking for how he or she will be or has already been screwed over, or who’s not telling him or her the truth.
 “Individuals of this type are always on the lookout for harm, exploitation, and deception,” Foster says.
 “They judge relationships by their degrees of loyalty and trust.”
 These characters are very touchy, so Foster suggests handling them very directly and clearly, offering a choice between alternatives when possible so as to help them feel more in control.
 “Direct conversation using simple statements and explanations works best,” Foster notes, adding that the Suspicious is the type most prone to bring violence into a workplace.
 On that note, she cautions, “Always try to avoid being confrontational.”

 Dr. Jody J. Foster’s book The Schmuck in My Office: How to Deal Effectively with Difficult People at Work is available on April 4 at Amazon.com.